 Global health organizations that adopt knowledge management strategies and practices can strengthen the performance of health care workers and programs.
 By doing so, they can improve health outcomes and even save lives.
-Using social processes, knowledge management ensures that people have the know-how they need, when they need it.

 - Data: raw building blocks of information (numbers, statistics, individual facts)